giovannilentini/file_system/README.md

 ## How to Use

-To view and test the functionality of the file system, you can run the `fs.sh` script.
+To view and test the functionality of the file system, you can run the `fs.sh` script using the command 'bash fs.sh'.
 If you prefer to compile and execute manually:

 1. Run `make` from the project's main directory.
 2. The resulting executables will be located in the `test` folder: